-- 1.8 We want this guidance to give firms some practical guidance to understanding how the EBA Guidelines apply to them, and give additional clarification on the FCA's Remuneration Code. - 1.9 While these answers to frequently asked questions may refer to our existing rules and guidance on remuneration or to the EBA Guidelines, they do not provide a complete summary of them.
+1.9 While these frequently asked questions may refer to our existing remuneration rules and guidance or to the EBA Guidelines, they do not provide a complete summary of them.
 Firms should use this guidance as a supplement to the FCA's Remuneration Code, Proportionality Guidance and the EBA Guidelines to help understand how the requirements apply to them.

-2 FAQs: material risk takers
+2 FAQs: Material risk takers